 You can adapt this recipe in so many ways!
 Not a fan of mushrooms?
 Leave them out.
 Craving something spicy?
 Add a dash of hot sauce or cayenne pepper to the broth.
 Here are more ways you can switch things up in this Chicken Pot Pie Soup:

-- Make Turkey Pot Pie Soup and swap out the chicken for shredded turkey instead.
+- Make Turkey Pot Pie Soup and swap out the chicken for leftover turkey instead.

-- For a chunkier, heartier chicken soup, add in chopped russet potatoes.
+- For a chunkier, heartier chicken soup, add in chopped yukon gold potatoes.
 Make a note to adjust the amount of noodles, or leave them out altogether to prevent too much liquid from being absorbed.

 - Add in diced ham or crispy bacon.